 Grab a vacuum and a microfibre towel and get to work – a fresh, clean and pleasant-smelling car interior is far more inviting.
 If you have any stubborn food stains or marks, use an upholstery cleaning foam and some elbow grease to shift it.

-It’s perfectly normal for oil to be black, but if it has flecks of metal particles in it, head to a garage right away!
-If you see grit in the oil, it’s time to renew it.
-Oil changes can take just 20 minutes and require only a basic selection of tools.
+It's perfectly normal for oil to be black, but if it has flecks of metal particles in it, head to a garage right away.
+If you see bits in the oil, it's time to renew it.
+Oil changes take just 15 minutes and require only a basic selection of tools.
+Just be careful on newer models, as completely draining the oil could cause damage to your engine on start-up.
+For maximum engine lifespans, always renew your filter, seals and sump plug at the same time.

 #9: Use hi-lo and difflock